ncassidy/dispel/README.md

 2. After one or more valid accounts and bot targets have been added to Nyet, from the "Main Menu", select the "Scan Bots" option.

-## How to begin automated abuse reporting of suspected Russian bot threads:
+## How to begin automated abuse reporting of suspected bots:
 1. Start the Nyet application.
 ```bash
 npm start